Postgraduate Certificate in Nanotechnology

 The content of each module contains up-to-the-minute thinking and reflects the University of Oxford's world-leading research in nanotechnology.
 Each module has a different focus:

-- Module 1: The Wider Context of Nanotechnology (24 October - 4 December 2016) looks at the current state of the technology and addresses its implications;
+- Module 1: The Wider Context of Nanotechnology (October - December 2017 TBC) looks at the current state of the technology and addresses its implications;

-- Module 2: The Fundamental Science of Nanotechnology (9 January - 18 March 2017) explains the physical and mathematical foundations of nanoscale phenomena and properties of nanoscale materials;
+- Module 2: The Fundamental Science of Nanotechnology (January - March 2018 TBC) explains the physical and mathematical foundations of nanoscale phenomena and properties of nanoscale materials;

-- Module 3: Fundamental Characterisation for Nanotechnology (24 April - 2 July 2017) explores methods for investigating nanoparticles, thin films and nanostructures.
+- Module 3: Fundamental Characterisation for Nanotechnology (April - July 2018 TBC) explores methods for investigating nanoparticles, thin films and nanostructures.